varshathgupta/grootan_assignment/README.md

 # Grootan Assignment
  Hello grootans!
 This is *Varshath Gupta S* from *PSNACET* I have completed my assignment and these aditional details of my assignment.
- ## Assignment can be seen my works in two ways.
+ ## Assignment can be seen in two ways.

  ### 1) In heruko
   I have deploy my assignment in heruko you view by clicking below,